-The founding of Rome, that would ultimately lead to the rise of the Roman Empire, occurs by Romulus and Remus.
+Tradition states that the city of Rome, the future capital of the Roman empire, is founded by Romulus and Remus.
 Romulus reigns from 753 to 715 B.C.

 The Roman Republic begins.

 The creation of the office of Pontifex Maximus (high priest) occurs after stripping power from the Roman consuls.

 c.
 390 B.C.

 The Gauls defeat the Roman army at the battle of the Allia.
 They are the first enemy to sack the city of Rome.